The Ultimate London Theatre Ticket Guide

 Book as early as possible.
 If tickets have yet to go on sale, buy tickets as soon as they are available.
 This is especially true for shows due to start A-listers.

 Take your chance with the Rush or Day tickets if there are any for that show.
-If you are persistent and have multiple devices or friends who can help, if you try every day you will have a fair chance.
+If you are persistent and have multiple devices or friends who can help, and if you try every day you will have a fair chance.

 Check Twickets to see if there are any people reselling their tickets.
 There will almost always be some available at some point.